 Let’s Talk About Tile

 Aside from the user base, Tile might have some features that you would not find on Trackr and Chipolo devices.
 For one, Tile has some of the loudest trackers.
 The Tile Pro can shrill at an uncomfortable 128 decibels, while the Tile Mate can get your attention with 119 decibels of sound.
 Tile also has the widest Bluetooth range at 300 feet.

 All Tile trackers are also dust- and waterproof.
 These devices also have a square form, rather than the circular hockey puck shape of the Chipolo and Trackr devices.
 These are also larger than the Trackr Pixel while keeping in stride with the sizes of Chipolo’s devices.
 Tile also offers the Tile Slim, which can rival the Chipolo CARD and which can be placed inside your wallet.

 The best thing about Tile’s trackers is that they are reasonably priced.
-These trackers sell for anywhere from $25 to $30.

 Final Recommendations: Which Should You Buy?

 Forced to choose between the various Chipolo devices and the Trackr Pixel, we will recommend that you spend the extra money and get the right Chipolo tracker for your things.
 If you want to keep your wallet safe, Chipolo has the Chipolo CARD.
 When it comes to other things, Chipolo has a louder tracker that has a wider range than the Trackr Pixel.

 This is not to say that you should ignore Trackr Pixel altogether.
 With a very budget-friendly price tag, you can use the Pixel to safeguard the things you have at home.
 For instance, your spare house keys, your toolbox, or your just about everything you would like.
 However, for your bags, laptop, and other stuff you take out of the house.